Introduction

 Rather, these authorities will get additional powers to facilitate them in carrying out their current mandates in circumstances involving the use of AI systems.
 For example, the authorities will have the power to access documentation that developers and deployers of AI systems are required to hold under the AI Act.
 These powers will apply from 2 August 2026.

-This list will be kept under review by the Department and updated to reflect future changes in the national authorities.
+This list will be kept under review by the department and updated to reflect future changes in the national authorities.

 Further information